-Such punishment shall be administered under conditions which do not hold up the student to ridicule or shame and which punishment is never in the presence of other students.
-Before corporal punishment is administered, written permission from the parent must be obtained for each occurrence.
+Such punishment shall be administered under conditions which do not hold up the student to ridicule or shame and punishment should never be in the presence of other students.
+Before corporal punishment is administered, written permission from the parent must be on file each school year.
 The procedures listed below must be followed to guarantee proper and legally required due process on behalf of the student: